 requestIT CT is Connecticut's new statewide Interlibrary Loan service. requestIT is the Interlibrary Loan module in findIT CT, Connecticut's statewide library catalog and both services use FulfILLment open source software.

-25 libraries were trained to use the basic ILL system in April 2017 and began using the system to fill legitimate ILL requests on Wednesday, April 19. requestIT CT opened to all libraries in Connecticut that wish to participate starting in September 2017.
+April 2017: Twenty-five libraries were trained to use the basic ILL system and began using the system to fill legitimate ILL requests.

 requestIT CT is the statewide Interlibrary Loan (ILL) service in the findIT CT statewide library catalog. requestIT CT uses FulfILLment open source software.
 Starting on September 12, 2017, requestIT CT is open to all libraries in Connecticut.